Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 The starting point are the topology and coordinate files of the TEMOA-G1 complex in a water solvent box in the Amber files `temoa-g1.prmtop` and `temoa-g1.inpcrd` provided in this folder.
 How to prepare systems in Amber format is beyond the scope of this tutorial.
 We used the `Antechamber` and `tleap` programs of the [`AmberTools` suite version 19](https://ambermd.org/) using the GAFF force field and the TIP3P water model.

-We assume in this tutorial that this ABFE folder of the examples directory has been copied under `$HOME/ABFE`.
+We assume in this tutorial that the examples directory of this repository has been copied under `$HOME/examples`.
 Adjust the pathnames as needed.

 Mininize, thermalize, relax, and equilibrate the complex:
 ```
-cd $HOME/ABFE/temoa-g1
+cd $HOME/examples/ABFE/temoa-g1
 python mintherm.py && python npt.py && python equil.py
 ```
 `mintherm` and `npt` equilibrate the solvent keeping the complex restrained. `equil` equilibrates the whole system keeping only the lower cup of the host loosely restrained as in the original work.
 Each step creates an OpenMM checkpoint file in XML format to start the subsequent step.
 Each step also generates a PDB file for visualization.